Paper Submission Guidelines

 - You may use the IEEE Manuscript Templates for Conference Proceedings.
 Templates for both Microsoft Word and LaTeX may found at http://www.ieee.org/conferences_events/conferences/publishing/templates.html

 - You are not required to use PDF eXpress to check your document.

 - Authors will use the EDAS Paper Processing System to submit their papers.

 - Only original papers that have not been published or submitted for publication elsewhere will be considered.

 - During the initial paper submission process via EDAS, the authors are required to make sure the PDF file and EDAS registration page of a paper have the same title and authors.
 Be certain to include all authors in EDAS during the submission process.
-If you fail to comply with this rule, your paper may be withdrawn from the review process.
 Once reviewed, the listing of authors connected to the paper cannot be changed in the final manuscript.

 PAPER DEADLINE SUBMISSION

 - Please, submit your manuscript by 1st of September using the EDAS system.

 - Click on “My papers”, select your paper, and click on the blue cloud on the right of “Final manuscript”.

 - You will be required to upload the copyright letter before submitting your full paper.